ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

  2. Describe how well the fitted model compares against historical data, both for the ‘training’ and ‘test’ periods.

 ### Answer

+Question 7 is currently awaiting data from TA3